Canon SX420 vs Panasonic ZS200

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon PowerShot SX420 IS and Panasonic Lumix DC-ZS200 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the SX420 and the ZS200 are recent models that are part of the current product line-up.
-The SX420 replaced the earlier Canon SX410, while the ZS200 followed on from the Panasonic ZS100.
+The ZS200 is a recent model that features in the current product line-up of Panasonic.
+In contrast, the SX420 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the SX420 was succeeded by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So what is the bottom line?
 Is the Canon SX420 better than the Panasonic ZS200 or vice versa?
 The listing below highlights the relative strengths of the two models.